ACOG supports immediate postpartum LARC insertion as a best practice, recognizing its role in preventing unintended and short-interval pregnancy.

-Optimally, women should be counseled prenatally about the option of immediate postpartum LARC.
-Counseling should include advantages, risk of IUD expulsion, contraindications, and alternatives to allow for informed decision making.
+Optimally, patients should be counseled prenatally about the option of immediate postpartum LARC.
+Using a shared medical decision-making approach, counseling should include advantages, risk of IUD expulsion, contraindications, and alternatives to allow for informed decision making.

-Many women experience barriers to interval LARC placement, such that the advantages of immediate placement outweigh the disadvantages.
+Many patients experience barriers to interval LARC placement, such that the advantages of immediate placement may outweigh the disadvantages.

-As many as 40% of women do not return for a postpartum visit because of:
+As many as 40% of women are unable to return for a postpartum visit due to:

 - Childcare obligations